HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cm-08/index.md

 TODO: Review GSA templates for this inventory from the application perspective

-### Control Orgination:
+### Control Origination:

-Hybrid with cloud.gov and OPS
+Hybrid with IaaS vendor and OPS

 ### Related Content